AdobeDocs/media-analytics.en/help/reporting/dimensions/content-rating.md

 ---
 title: Content rating
-description: The Content rating dimension reports the audience rating as a classification of the Content (ID) dimension, or as an eVar populated using a processing rule.
+description: Reports the audience rating as defined by TV Parental Guidelines or a regional rating system.
 feature: Dimensions
 role: User, Admin
 ---